 Nell Fortner and her experienced staff will run each camp, with the rest of the staff being made up of current players as well as some of the finest college and high school coaches in the area.
 We take pride in providing each participant with high quality instruction and close supervision.

 She has led teams to Big Ten (Purdue – 1997) and Southeastern Conference (Auburn – 2009) championships and coached the U.S. national team to three international titles, including the gold medal at the 2000 Summer Olympics in Sydney, Australia.
+Most recently, Fortner has guided the Yellow Jackets to back-to-back NCAA Tournament appearances, including a 2021 NCAA Tournament Sweet 16 run.

 Prior to her arrival on The Flats, Fortner held head coaching positions at Auburn (2004-12) and Purdue (1996-97), as well as the U.S. National Team and Indiana Fever.
 She has also served as an analyst for ESPN for nearly 10 years.